Explore the of John Marrant.

 I Know It Was Prophetic Initiation and Retributive Justice in the Narratives of John Marrant, Nat Turner, and Frederick Douglass

-This article looks at how West African religious traditions influenced early African American Christian beliefs.
-It focuses on the symbols of wilderness and blood in the life stories of John Marrant, Nat Turner, and Frederick Douglass.
-Using Theophus Smith’s idea of “conjure,” it explains how these figures understood the Bible in a way shaped more by African spirituality than by European Christianity.
-By repeating certain biblical themes and symbols, they created a unique tradition of interpreting the Bible—an early form of Black Church storytelling that hasn’t been widely recognized in history.
+This article discusses how West African religious traditions influenced early African American Christian beliefs.
+It focuses on the symbols of wilderness and blood in the life stories of John Marrant, Nat Turner, and Frederick Douglass to explain how these figures understood the Bible in a way shaped more by African spirituality than by European Christianity.
+By repeating certain biblical themes and symbols, they created a unique tradition of interpreting the Bible—an early form of storytelling that not widely recognized in Black Church history.

 "It Takes a Nation of to Hold Us Back”